GregHilston/Simple-Slack-Bot/README.md

 You'll also have to install Simple Slack Bot's dependencies using PyPi.
 A `requirements.txt` will be kept up to date, along side the `setup.py` for this use case and your convenience.

+## Don't Forget

+The bot will only reply to channels that it is in.
+Don't forget to invite your bot into channels of interest!

 ## Unit Tests

 To run the unit test suite, execute

 `$ make test`

 To generate code coverage of the unit test suite, execute: